 Wall Push Ups

 - Step 1: Stand directly in front of a wall with your toes touching the bottom of the wall.
-Bend your elbows at a 90 degree angle and place your palms on the wall in front of you.
+Bend your elbows at a 90 degree angle and place your palms

 - Step 2: Without moving your upper body take one step back behind you, with both feet, away from the wall.
 You should now be in a traditional push up position, but against the wall.